-The reagents (M, R1, R2) in the kit are ready-for-use and are supplied in cobas e packs.
+The reagents in the kit (M, R1 and R2) are ready-for-use and are supplied in bottles compatible with the system.

 Calibrators:

 Carefully dissolve the contents of 1 bottle by adding exactly 1.0 mL of distilled or deionized water and allow to stand closed for 15 minutes to reconstitute.
 Mix carefully, avoiding foam formation.